darekgrados/Expense_Tracker/README.md

 # Expense_Tracker (Wallet App)

 App build in ASP.NET Core.
-This app can help you with tracing your expenses and income.
+This app can help you with tracing your expenses and incomes.
+In easy way you can create category for expense/income than make transaction in this category.
 If you want to try this app download this and change values for your preferences and settings.